wordofwarning/wordofwarning.org/current/2015-spring/cade/index.md

 Box Office Tel: 0161 274 0600

 ####Access Information
 With no interval, the performance lasts approximately 75 minutes and contains full nudity throughout.
-Age advisory: 16+<br>On Saturday 7 February, *Sister* will be BSL interpreted by Jan Guest.
+The performance on Saturday 7 February will be BSL interpreted by Jan Guest.
+Age advisory: 16+

 ####Q&A
 On Friday 6 February, following a short break, there will be a post-show talk with the company hosted by Prof. Jackie Stacey (University of Manchester).